 See more on Measuring inflation

 Inflation is seen to have economic costs.
 These include:

 - Uncertainty for business leading to less investment.

 - A decline in the competitiveness of exports (if inflation higher than in other countries.)

 Inflation can be caused by:

 - Excess demand.
 Rapid economic growth causes firms to put up prices

 - Rising costs.
-For example rising price of oil/commodities cause rise in price of goods.
+For example, rising price of oil/commodities causes rise in price of goods.